Polymorphism

 This is an example of a powerful run-time polymorphism a powerful concept that lets our project expand in complexity, without our systems getting more complex.

-Our core systems (in this case, the contrived CallMethod() function) haven’t changed.
-In fact, those systems don’t even know there is a class called Dragon.
+Our core system (in this case, the contrived CallMethod() function) has not changed.
+In fact, that system doesn’t even know there is a class called Dragon.
 Yet, they can interact with Dragon objects, invoking all the dragon-specific behaviors.

 We could add 100 more types of Monster, and our core systems don’t need to change at all to accommodate all that variation.
 They just call Monster methods, and our specific Monster subtypes get to decide what happens, by overriding those methods as required.